fvjb/Windows-Monitoring/README.md

     ![Export](https://github.com/fvjb/Windows-Monitoring/blob/master/images/Applocker-14.png)

+    - Feed the Outcome of your work to Graylog:
+        - upload this list to your graylog server(s) and store it in __"/etc/graylog/lookup-tables"__ (must be the same path on all machines)
+        - make sure the user "graylog" has __read and write permissions__ on the file (_chown graylog:graylog applicationwhitelist.csv_)
+        - now you will get the required context to assign and delegate responsibilities:

 - Refine Application Whitelist (optional)
     - Once you have [a list with applications to be whitelisted](https://github.com/fvjb/Windows-Monitoring/blob/master/refinement/applocker-lookuptable.csv), feed them back into the system as a lookup table.
 You can then focus on all applications that are not contained in the list but logged anyway.